indieweb/wordpress-micropub/readme.txt

 into markdown and saved to readme.md.

 == Changelog ==

+= 2.0.11 (2019-05-25) =
+* Fix issues with empty variables
+* Update last media query to limit itself to last hour
+* Undelete is now part of delete scope as there is no undelete scope
+* Address issue where properties in upload are single property arrays

 = 2.0.10 (2019-04-13) =
 * Fix issue with media not being attached to post